sylviacho247/sylviacho247.github.io/_news/2026-08-21-phd-defense.md

 ![Diagram showing English and Korean prototypes sharing one phonetic space, with style and language as deviations from the norm](/images/defense-shared-space.png)

-<p class="caption">One shared space: a multilingual speaker's languages sit in a single phonetic system, and a voice is encoded as deviation from the norm.</p>
+<p class="caption">A slide from my defense illustrating the theoretical grounding of my dissertation.</p>

 My committee consisted of Dr. Henny Yeung (senior supervisor), Dr. Sara Ng (supervisor), Dr. Molly Babel (examiner), Dr. Adele Quigley-McBride (examiner), and Dr. Heather Bliss (chair).